At least 24 shot, 5 killed in West Texas rampage, official says; suspect dead

 Gurke declined to name the suspect but said he had some idea of who the man was.

-Midland Mayor Jerry Morales told Fox News that a Midland police officer and an Odessa police officer were shot in addition to the state trooper.
-Their conditions were not immediately known.
+Medical Center Hospital in Odessa said it received 13 shooting victims, seven of whom were in critical condition.
+Two others were in serious condition and one patient was deceased.
+One victim, a 17-month-old child, was airlifted to a level one trauma center in Lubbock, about two hours north of Odessa.
+The other two victims had been treated and released as of Saturday evening.

-Medical Center Hospital in Odessa said it was treating 14 shooting victims.
 Midland Memorial Hospital said it was treating six wounded victims.
 Three of those victims were in critical condition and three were in stable condition.
-At least one victim, a 17-month-old child, was airlifted to a level one trauma center in Lubbock, about two hours north of Odessa.

-"I was born and raised here, I do not recall anything like this ever happening," Morales told Fox.
+"I was born and raised here, I do not recall anything like this ever happening," Midland Mayor Jerry Morales told Fox News.
 "It's hard to swallow.
 It's hard to understand. [...]
 There's a lot of learning going on.
 It was very rapid."

 The suspect's killing brought an end to a chaotic afternoon, during which police initially reported that there were two shooters in two separate vehicles.
 At a news conference Saturday evening, Gerke said police believe the suspect killed at the movie theater was the only gunman.